 If your hands tend to sweat a lot, then you should definitely be wearing gloves.
 Sweat in the palm makes your hands slip and this can not only be annoying, it can be dangerous when you are doing a heavy exercise.

-Gloves also help to avoid pain in the hands and wrists.
-The gloves will improve your gripping power and, if it has a reinforcing wrist wrap, will take the pressure off your wrist.
+Gym gloves also help to avoid pain in the hands and wrists.
+The gloves will improve your gripping power and, if it has a reinforcing wrist wrap, will take the pressure off your wrist via added wrist support.

 In summary, whether you are in the gym or just at home using exercise equipment for home use, you can benefit from proper workout gloves.